What is New?

 The most simplistic answer is Yes, narcissists can get satisfaction from revenge from a Google AI article I found (and taken from a number of psychology articles).

 The gist of the discussion in that article (or answer) is that narcissists can't handle differences they have with other people, and look at those differences as an attack.
 They are unable to feel good if there are disagreements or differences of opinion with another person, especially if they are unable to sway or control the opinions, thoughts or experiences of others.
-They can't accept others as separate human beings who are not out to serve the narcissist and what they want at all times, or out to get their self esteem stroked by the narcissist (they are independent thinkers, in other words, and accept that there will be different opinions and thought processes from one person to the next).
-Most people except the most brainwashed among us are not out to accept the narcissist's way of thinking and opinions on all matters as our own.
+Narcissists can't accept others as separate human beings who are not out to serve them and what they want at all times, or out to get their self esteem stroked by the narcissist.
+Most people are independent thinkers, in other words, and accept that there will be different opinions and thought processes from one person to the next.

-Narcissists feel they are losing control of others (and power, control and domination is what is most important to them in all relationships), and that it is an afront to their arrogance and delusions of superiority.
+Malignant narcissists feel they are losing control of others (and power, control and domination is what is most important to them in all relationships), and that it is an afront to their arrogance and delusions of superiority.

 In order to reject the opinions, thought processes, and experiences of others, they reason they have to reject the person.
 Malignant narcissists go further than that and feel they have to punish the person, and this is where vindictive narcissism comes in.